 What kind of car you should get depends on the season, where you’re going and on your budget.

-Specific insurance packages depend on the rental agency but there are some trends.
-Most all rental cars usually come equipped with a Collision Damage Waiver.
+Specific insurance packages depend on the rental agency, but there are some trends.
+All rental cars usually come equipped with a Collision Damage Waiver.

 CDW – Collision Damage Waiver:

 This is some very basic insurance which varies from agency to agency but generally has a fairly high deductible.
-This means that if the car gets wrecked or damaged, but you have to pay the for the first … usually several thousand dollars, and after that it’s covered so you don’t have to pay the whole thing.
+This means that if the car gets wrecked or damaged, you have to pay for the first … usually several thousand dollars, and after that, it’s covered, so you don’t have to pay the whole thing.

-In addition to the CDW most agencies have a number of potential ad-ons.
+In addition to the CDW, most agencies have several potential ad-ons.

-If you’re going to the highlands, you may be advised or required to get the sand insurance.
+Sand and ash insurance – if you’re going to the highlands, you may be advised or required to get sand insurance.
 This is because the desert highlands sometimes get sandstorms that can strip the paint off your car, and the rental companies are not fond of that.
 Ash insurance sounds like a bit of a joke to me, but I guess you might be grateful for it if a volcano erupted nearby.
 In any case, they are usually lumped together.

-You might have heard that crime is almost unheard of in Iceland.
+Theft insurance – You might have heard that crime is almost unheard of in Iceland.
 And it is.
 It’s unlikely though not impossible, and you would be happy you had this if something happened.
 You might be covered for theft by your travel insurance though.
-In any case this is often lumped in with other things in a package so it doesn’t hurt to have.
+In any case, this is often lumped in with other things in a package, so it doesn’t hurt to have.